 - Forth Bridge

-On our drive towards Edinburgh we get to see the Forth Bridge.
+On our drive towards Edinburgh we get to see the Forth Bridge which my impatient husband does not allow me to stop to photograph.
 We then drive to our hotel that is near the airport and take a tram back into Edinburgh for last supper in Scotland.

 Overnight in Edinburgh: Novotel Edinburgh Park Hotel